Less is more -- the Dispatcher/ Executor principle for multi-task Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has matured from single task settings to multi-task scenarios, where a single controller is asked to solve one of many tasks.
-Multi-task requirements commonly occur in robotics, where e.g. a robot arm is asked to manipulate a wide range of objects in different ways, or a locomotion platform should reach different goals.
-Multi-task requirements also occur in classical control applications, e.g. controlling fusion plasma to various shapes \citep{degraveNature2022} or set-point control problems in general \citep{hafnerriedmiller2011}.
-The typical approach for multi-task control is to use the 'classical' controller structure, represented by a monolithic neural net, that is extended by a pathway to specify the requested task.
+Reinforcement Learning (RL) has evolved from single-task settings to multi-task scenarios, where a single agent must solve one of many potential tasks.
+Such requirements are ubiquitous in robotics, where a manipulator must handle diverse objects or a locomotion platform must navigate to varying goals.
+Multi-task challenges also arise in classical control, such as shaping fusion plasma \citep{degraveNature2022} or general set-point control \citep{hafnerriedmiller2011}.
+The prevailing approach typically relies on a monolithic neural network, conditioned on a task specification to modulate its behavior.

-However, it requires different kinds of knowledge for different aspects of the control task: Task understanding, e.g. understanding which objects in a scene are affected or which type of manipulation is requested, requires a general understanding of the world, whereas computing a concrete control action requires specific knowledge about the device at hand.
+However, effective multi-task control demands two distinct types of knowledge: semantic task understanding (e.g., identifying which objects are relevant or what manipulation is required) and mechanical execution (e.g., specific knowledge of the device's kinematics and dynamics).
+Standard monolithic architectures conflate these requirements, forcing a single network to simultaneously learn general world knowledge and specific actuation skills.

-In this paper we argue, that multi-task RL controllers can massively benefit from a bi-partite controller structure, that cleanly separates the overall architecture into one part that semantically understands the task (the 'dispatcher') and a second part that executes the input-to-action policy to control the device (the 'executor').
-A further crucial point is that the communication between dispatcher and executor should enforce compositionality and a substantial reduction of irrelevant information about the situation.
-This forced abstraction from the details allows the same executor to be applied in a broad diversity of original scenes and thus boosts generalisation - hence the title 'less is more'.
+In this work, we argue that multi-task RL benefits significantly from a bi-partite architecture that explicitly separates these concerns: a \textbf{Dispatcher} that parses the semantic intent, and an \textbf{Executor} that generates the control actions.
+Crucially, the communication interface between these modules should enforce a strict information bottleneck, filtering out task-irrelevant details.
+This forced abstraction allows the same Executor to be reused across a broad diversity of visual scenes, thereby boosting generalization—validating the principle that ``less is more.''